apache/dolphinscheduler-website/blog/en-us/architecture-design.md

 * **WorkerServer**

+     - WorkerServer has a centerless design, and Worker goes to the database to operate, only for task operations and for a more single responsibility.
-     - WorkerServer also adopts a distributed and decentralized design concept.
-WorkerServer is mainly responsible for task execution and providing log services.WorkerServer go to the databaseo peration,only responsible for task running,a single responsibility.WorkerServer the node load balancing policy is random,loops,CPU and linear weighted load balancing of memory.
+     The Worker node is responsible for balancing strategies: random, looping, and linear weighted load balancing of cpu and memory

        ##### This service contains: